Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Cheaper Honda Civic Insurance
+How to Shop for the Right Honda Civic Insurance

-- Increasing physical damage deductibles could save up to $600 each year
+- Increasing physical damage deductibles could save as much as $600 each year

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.